devspace365/argocd/README.md

 ## 2. Verify the Pods

-Once the installation starts, you’ll want to make sure the pods are running properly.
+Once the installation starts, verify that the ArgoCD pods are running properly.
 Use the following command to watch their status in real-time:
 ```
 kubectl get pods -n argocd -w
 ```

-Wait until all pods show a Running or Completed status before moving forward.
+Ensure all pods show the status Running.

+If you see PodInitializing, wait until the status changes to Running before proceeding to the next section.

 ## 3. Expose the ArgoCD Server